dtlnv/easy-react-editor/README.md

 />
 ```

+## Customizing CSS

+EasyReactEditor allows you to customize the CSS styles for various parts of the editor to match the look and feel of your application.
+You can target the following CSS classes and IDs:

+- `#ereditor`: The wrapper element for the editor.
+- `#ereditor .ere-content`: The editing field where users enter and format text.
+- `#ere-toolbar`: The toolbar that contains the formatting options.
+- `#ere-toolbar .ere-tool`: Individual tool elements within the toolbar.

 ## Contributing

 Thank you for considering contributing to EasyReactEditor!
 Your contributions help make this project better for everyone.